AntonOresten/TypedFASTX.jl/README.md

 record1 == record2 == record3 # true
 ```

-Please refer to the documentation for more detailed information on how to use the TypedFASTX.jl package.
+Please refer to the documentation for more detailed information on how to use the package.

 ## Contributing
 Contributions are very welcome!
 If you'd like to contribute, GPT-4 suggests forking the repository and using a feature branch.